Booking open for Ama Dablam Expedition 2021

 For over 30 yrs the people who helm this venture has been successfully organizing high altitude Expeditions ensuring safety first and service paramount.
-The success of expedition depends largely on carefully planned itinerary and best logistics and these are what we offer.
-We are committed in maintaining the expedition safe and success with quality of service.
+The success of the expedition depends largely on a carefully planned itinerary and best logistics and these are what we offer.
+We are committed to maintaining the expedition safe and success with the quality of service.
 Our emphasis is always on maintaining the small group so that it will be easy to coordinate and cooperate with each other.
 You will be guided by highly professional mountain guides and they are one of the best in this field.

 See our 30 years of history: Here

 Important Note: Your safety is of imperative concern while traveling with Highland Expeditions.
 Please take care to note that your leader/guide has the authority to amend or cancel any part of the itinerary if it is deemed necessary due to your safety concerns.
 Every effort will be made to keep to the above itinerary; however, since this adventure entails travelling in remote mountainous regions, we cannot guarantee that we will not deviate from it.
 Weather or health condition of a group member, unexpected natural disasters, etc., can all contribute to changes in the itinerary.
 Your leader/guide will try to ensure that the trip runs according to plan, but please be prepared to be flexible if required

 Our trips are available on both fixed departure and private group basis.

 If you are looking for a group to join this trip please click the Fixed Departures tab for more information on departure dates, availability and price.
 All our fixed departures are guaranteed to run.
 Or, if you would like to do this trip alone, or with your friends, families & colleagues in a private group style, please fill out the contact form in Private Group tab and send us your message.
 We will organize a private trip for you at your preferred dates catering any request you may have.

 - 1:1 sherpa guide to climber ratio and 1:4 leader to client ratio to assist during climb